Why a one-term pledge could help Biden breakout

 Trump takes aim at Biden as O'Rourke sets fundraising recordMarch 19, 201902:55

-"I think that we have to be careful about doing cute things in campaigns," House Majority Whip James Clyburn, D-S.C., a vocal Biden fan, told NBC News last week.
+"I think that we have to be careful about doing cute things in campaigns," House Majority Whip James Clyburn, D-S.C., a vocal Biden fan, told NBC News' Mike Memoli earlier this week.
 "For as long as you can, you ought to travel the traditional route and hope that you can get to where you need to be.
 I think it would be a mistake for Joe Biden to come out — or any other candidate — and announce a running mate right out of the gate."

 But if he commits to only four years, Biden would pitch himself as a brief Obama restoration before the next generation decides a clearer post-Donald Trump direction.